From Grounding to Manipulation: Case Studies of Foundation Model Integration in Embodied Robotic Systems: Foundation Model Integration for Language-Guided Robotics

 \subsection{Multimodal LLM Agents as Orchestrators}

-\paragraph{Definition.} Multimodal LLM agents place a large, tool-calling language model at the centre of the control loop (Fig.~\ref{fig2}c).
-The LLM receives raw user utterances, selectively invokes vision tools (\emph{e.g.}, a detector or depth estimator) via function calls, reasons over their outputs in-context, and finally issues high-level action primitives to a low-level controller.
-The agent therefore acts as a \emph{cognitive hub} that binds perception and control through natural language.
+\paragraph{Definition.} In this paradigm (Fig.~\ref{fig2}c), MLLMs take raw user utterances, selectively invoke vision tools (\emph{e.g.}, a detector or depth estimator) via function calls, reason over their outputs in context, and issue high-level action primitives to a low-level controller.
+An MLLM agent thus places a large tool-calling language model at the center of the control loop, acting as a \emph{cognitive hub} that binds perception and control through natural language.

-\paragraph{Representative Systems.} Multimodal LLMs are taking increasingly important roles in robotics.
-Gemini Robotics \cite{gemini} integrates perception, spatial reasoning, and trajectory synthesis into one Gemini-2.0 backbone \cite{deepmind2024gemini}, which serves as the embodied brain. \cite{maniLLM}, in the same vibe as Gemini Robotics, leverages the inherent common sense and reasoning capabilities of these models by fine-tuning adapter modules through a chain-of-thought training paradigm.
-It endows the model with accurate pose prediction and precise manipulation abilities.
-These works collectively show the trend that the multimodal LLM shifts to the “cognitive hub” in robot systems. \cite{hub_llama3.2v} build a modular agent-orchestration system for household object management robots.
-It utilize Llama 3.2 Vision \cite{llamaVL} for open-vocabulary perception to facilitate creating grounded task plans, while the limitations of the multmodal LLM were not discussed.
+\paragraph{Representative Systems.} MLLMs are playing increasingly important roles in robotics.
+Gemini Robotics \cite{gemini} integrates perception, spatial reasoning, and trajectory synthesis into a single Gemini-2.0 backbone \cite{deepmind2024gemini}, serving as an embodied brain.
+ManiLLM \cite{maniLLM}, in a similar spirit, leverages the common-sense and reasoning capabilities of MLLMs by fine-tuning adapter modules with a chain-of-thought training paradigm, enabling accurate pose prediction and precise manipulation.
+These works illustrate the emerging trend of MLLMs shifting toward the role of a \emph{cognitive hub} in robot systems.
+Hub-LLaMA \cite{hub_llama3.2v} further builds a modular agent-orchestration system for household object management, using LLaMA 3.2 Vision \cite{llamaVL} for open-vocabulary perception to ground task plans, though its limitations are not discussed.

-Somewhat similar to our work, \cite{hub_inhouse} investigates the eligibility of Multimodal LLMs to serve as the ``brain'' for in-home robotics by providing a benchmark to compare models along the axes of perception, visual reasoning and task planing.
-Models like GPT-4V, Qwen-VL \cite{Qwen} and DeepSeek-VL \cite{DS} were included, but more recent releases were not covered---likely due to the fact that the field is moving fast with new models emerging in rapid succession.
+Somewhat related to our work, \cite{hub_inhouse} evaluates the suitability of MLLMs as a ``brain'' for in-home robotics, providing a benchmark that compares models across perception, visual reasoning, and task planning.
+The benchmark included a few MLLMs available at the time, while newer releases were not covered—illustrating the rapid pace of progress in this area.